 Geany is a text editor plus a basic integrated development environment (IDE).
 It is small and fast with few dependencies.
 Features include: syntax highlighting, code folding, auto-closing of tags, support for many filetypes, plugins, etc. There is also Geany Portable for Windows though it is rather large.

 Dmenu is a generic 'dynamic menu' program for the X Window System, reading and writing standard input and output, and locating items by substring search.
 Incredibly light, fast and deceptively simple but highly efficient with a multitude of uses.
-Supports horizontal and vertical menus, with patched versions also offering Xft fonts support, menu positioning and sizing, and mouse support.
+Supports horizontal and vertical menus, with patched versions also offering menu positioning and sizing, and mouse support.

 Dunst is a minimalistic ("dmenu-ish") notification daemon for Linux, designed especially for use with light systems built around a window manager rather than a full desktop environment.
-Highly configurable, supporting Xft fonts and the customization of parameters such as screen position, colours, timeouts, and message format.
+Highly configurable, allowing customization of parameters such as screen position, colours, timeouts, and message format.

 The scripts described below were developed in-house and are particularly aimed at the Arch Linux distribution, but should be readily adaptable to others.
-The scripts are available as free software and are licensed under the terms of either the GNU GPL or MIT (Expat) licence.
+The scripts are open source software and are licensed primarily through the Mozilla Public License 2.0 (MPL2).
 Note that the Arch User Repository is abbreviated to AUR.